 When my son was little and wanted lemonade, he went straight for the Country Time Lemonade container.
 Back then, I didn't have this super easy lemonade recipe.

-What we did have was an amazing lemon tree in the back yard with hundreds of lemons just waiting to be squeezed!
+What we did have was an amazing lemon tree in the backyard with hundreds of lemons just waiting to be squeezed!
 What a waste; It makes me sad just thinking about it.
 Especially since we no longer have that lemon tree.

-Why This Recipe Works
+๐ง Why This Recipe Works

-This 1-1-5 formula has never failed me.
-So follow along with these steps to make this easy lemonade recipe:
+- This 1-1-5 formula has never failed me.

-How to Make This Recipe
+๐ How to Make Fresh Lemonade

-1. Squeeze enough lemons to yield one full cup of lemon juice.
+STEP 1: Squeeze enough lemons to yield one full cup of lemon juice.

-2. Measure one cup of white sugar.
+STEP 2: Measure one cup of white sugar.

-6. Add a few fresh lemon slices (or dehydrated orange slices) and serve.
+STEP 3: Add a few fresh lemon slices (or dehydrated orange slices) and serve.

-Lemonade Made with Simple Syrup
+How to Make Lemonade with Simple Syrup

 Making lemonade with simple syrup is yet another option.
 The main advantage of this method is that the sugar is dissolved prior to mixing it with the lemon juice.
+Therefore, the sugar will not sink to the bottom of the pitcher.
+Just follow these easy steps, using the same proportions in the original recipe.

 - Stir over medium heat until the sugar is completely dissolved.